 Simons has endometriosis, a condition that causes the tissue that normally lines the uterus to grow outside of it, and it often leaves her bedridden for days at a time with severe pain.
 McKinley helps her manage her physical pain as well as her mental illnesses.
-She also has borderline personality disorder and is recovering from an eating disorder.

 “McKinley not only provides me with his lovely presence, but he actually is a wonderful weighted heating pad that lessens my cramps,” she said.
 “He never fails to help lift my mood and keeps me going.
 Having an ESA helps me maintain a positive outlook on life and continue to live normally.”

 For Simons, living normally also means taking McKinley on adventures in the Umatilla National Forest and near Bennington Lake in Walla Walla — two of the kitty’s favorite spots for hiking.
 And, as in all things, McKinley is a pro.

 “He knows when he wants to walk on the trail and when he gets too tired to carry on,” Simons said.
 “If I pick him up while we are hiking and he wants to walk on his own, he will have a small fit until I put him back down so he can run.
 He loves to run up to trees, jump on the trunk, and just cling for a minute.”

 McKinley’s biggest adventure to date was a trip to London, where Simons spent a summer studying at Slade School of Fine Art, a trip that required an 11-hour flight and a four-hour drive.

 “He did great,” Simons said.
 “While I was in London he would come to class with me and be my little studio assistant.
 We explored the parks of London and he enjoyed taking over our apartment.”